 Are Ferrets Nocturnal?

-Most new ferret owners spend time mulling over the question, “are ferrets nocturnal?”
-While there is no one answer to this question, there are a few things you need to know to prepare yourself for how your ferret’s sleep schedule may match with yours.
+Most new ferret owners spend lots of time mulling over the question, “are ferrets nocturnal?”
+There isn’t a single answer to this question.
+Still, getting more familiar with domestic and wild ferrets’ activity patterns can help you understand how your ferret’s sleep schedule may match with yours.

 Are Ferrets Nocturnal or Diurnal?